holoviz/holoviz/doc/contributing.md

 #### nbsite

 Most of the packages maintained by the HoloViz group have a website.
-Those not promoted for usage outside the group don't have a website like `pyctdev`.
 HoloViz being dedicated to making data visualization simpler in Python, it made sense for the group to develop a way to generate websites out of a collection of Jupyter Notebooks.
 As a result, [nbsite](https://github.com/holoviz-dev/nbsite) was created to achieve that goal. `nbsite` is based on [sphinx](https://www.sphinx-doc.org) and is the tool used by all the projects to build their site. `nbsite` provides two important features:

 * A Sphinx `NotebookDirective` allows inserting an evaluated notebook in a document.
 It has a few useful parameters like `offset` that takes a number that will be the number of top cells not rendered.
 * It can build a gallery from an organized collection of Notebooks.

 Building a site with `nbsite` is usually a two-step process:

 1. `nbsite generate-rst ...` looks for notebooks in the `examples` folder and generates their corresponding *reStructuredText* files.
 For instance, if the notebook `examples/user_guide/Data.ipynb` is found, then the corresponding file `doc/user_guide/Data.rst` is created and includes the `NotebookDirective` that points to the notebook file to insert it in this document.
 A similar process applies to the notebooks found in a gallery.
 2. `nbsite build ...` executes the notebooks and builds the website.

+These steps can also be called with `pixi run docs-build`.

 After these steps, you should find a `builtdocs` folder in the repository that contains the static site built by nbsite/sphinx.
 When the websites are built in the continuous integration system, the content of the `builtdocs` folder is pushed to a `gh-pages` branch.
 The details of this process can be found in the `docs.yaml` Github Action workflow of each project, located in the `.github/workflows` folder.